ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot from the CLI
 {: #create-vol-from-snapshot-cli}

-Run the `ibmcloud is volume-create` command and specify the `--snapshot` option with the name or ID of the snapshot you're using to create the new volume.
+Run the `ibmcloud is volume-create` command and specify the `--snapshot` option with the name, ID, or CRN [New]{: tag-new} of the snapshot you're using to create the new volume.
 The volume is unattached, as indicated by the attachment state in the response.

 This example creates the new volume from a snapshot that is specified by name.